salrashid123/fluent-plugin-google-cloud/writing_developer_logs_gcp/README.md

 # Writing Developer logs with Google Cloud Logging

-Several months ago Google Cloud Logging introduced two new [monitored resource](https://cloud.google.com/logging/docs/basic-concepts#monitored-resources) types geared towards allowing developers to emit cloud logging messages specifically for their own application centric logs.
+Several months ago Google Cloud Logging introduced two new [monitored resource](https://cloud.google.com/logging/docs/basic-concepts#monitored-resources) types geared towards allowing developers to emit cloud logging messages for their own application centric logs.
 Pereviously, application logs generally had to be tied to existing predefined `monitored_resources` such as `GCE`, `GKE`, `AppEngine`, `Dataflow` and so on.
 Under those monitoried resources sources, multiple log entries were attributed to specific `logNames` describing the subsystem like `syslog`, `apache2`, `nginx`, `mysql`, etc.  In the end, the `monitored_resource` defined the source system and the `logName` the source application/system.

 What if you wanted to emit your own application logs that allows you to define a generic source resource or task _and_ the logName?
 In other words, have a monitoired resource that specifically doens't prescribe the source system and process withing that but allows you to define describe your own.
 Thats where the new `generic_node` and `generic_task` resource types come in.
 These new resource types can be thought of as a generic source system that represents where your application runs (`generic_node`) and the specific instance of your application (`generic_task`).